High-accuracy sampling for diffusion models and log-concave distributions: Introduction

 \subsection{Related work}

 As we do not have space to survey the vast literature on diffusion model guarantees, we focus on the ones most relevant to our work.

 \paragraph{High-accuracy diffusion sampling} Prior to this work, \citet{huang2024reverse,wainwright2025score} studied diffusion sampling with additional \emph{zeroth-order} queries.
-Specifically, given access to estimates of the log-densities with bounded error, query complexity bounds of $\tO(d^2\log(1/\delta))$~\citep{huang2024reverse} and $\tO(\sqrt{d}\log^3(1/\delta))$~\citep{wainwright2025score} under additional Lipschitz conditions on the score functions.
+Specifically, given access to estimates of the unnormalized log-densities with bounded error, query complexity bounds of $\tO(d^2\log(1/\delta))$~\citep{huang2024reverse} and $\tO(\sqrt{d}\log^3(1/\delta))$~\citep{wainwright2025score} were shown under additional Lipschitz conditions on the score functions.
 Both works resort to standard high-accuracy sampling methods (e.g., Metropolis-adjusted Langevin).
 However, estimating the densities can be extremely challenging in practice.
+Moreover,~\citet{Hua+25QuantizedDiffusion} propose a method based on learning a quantized score, which requires changing the score matching objective.

-\paragraph{Concurrent work} In concurrent work,~\citet{gatmiry2026high} also obtains a high-accuracy guarantee for diffusion sampling.
-Assuming that $\pdata$ is a Gaussian convolution, i.e., $\pdata = p_\star * \normal{0,\sigma^2 I}$ where $p_\star$ is supported on a ball of radius $R$, and that the score errors are bounded in the \emph{sub-exponential} norm, they obtain a query complexity of $\wt O((R/\sigma)^2 \log^2(1/\delta))$.
-While their assumptions are stronger than ours, the final complexity bounds are incomparable.
-We defer a lengthier comparison to \cref{sec:concurrent}.
+\paragraph{Concurrent work} In concurrent work,~\citet{gatmiry2026high} also obtain a high-accuracy guarantee for diffusion sampling. \fcedit{ Assuming that $\pdata$ is a Gaussian convolution, i.e., $\pdata = p_\star * \normal{0,\sigma^2 I}$ where $p_\star$ is supported on a ball of radius $R$, they obtain a query complexity of $\wt O((R/\sigma)^2 \log^2(1/\delta))$ assuming that the score errors are bounded in the \emph{sub-exponential} norm.
+Our results also imply a query complexity of $\wt O((R/\sigma)^2 \log^3(1/\delta))$ through the intrinsic dimension (\cref{ssec:intrinsic}) while only requiring $L_2$-score errors.} We defer a lengthier comparison to \cref{sec:concurrent}.

 \paragraph{Log-concave sampling} Our application to log-concave sampling is based on the proximal sampler~\citep{LeeSheTia21RGO, Chen+22ProxSampler}, and our results can be compared to~\citet{AltChe24Warm, FanYuaChe23ImprovedProx}.
 See the book draft~\citet{Chewi26Book} for an overview of the subject.